About the Competition

 - Organisation: Ability to make decisions and fulfill objectives

-All you have to do as a school is get the pupils to think of business ideas, set up a mini-business and create products or services that they can then sell/deliver at a profit and engage with their local community.
+All you have to do is think of a business idea(s), set up a mini-business and create products or services that can be sold/delivered at a profit and engage with your local community.

-No one's idea is too small - if your pupils want to make and sell cakes, run a penalty shoot-out at a school fair or even develop an app - then we want to hear about them!
+No one's idea is too small - if children want to make and sell cakes, run a penalty shoot-out at a school fair or even develop an app - then we want to hear about them!

 Full information on the competition can be found within the links below.